Use Adobe Stock assets in Adobe Experience Manager Assets

 - Add the downloaded public key to your Adobe I/O service account.

-Create Adobe Stock configuration in AEM
+Create Adobe Stock configuration in Experience Manager

 - Click Create to create a configuration and associate it with your existing IMS Configuration.
 Select PROD as the environment parameter.